Froma Harrop

-Froma Harrop (born March 18, 1950 in New York City) is an American writer and author.
+Froma Harrop (born March 18, 1950, in New York City) is an American writer and author.

-She is best known for her bi-weekly syndicated column.

 Early life

 Born in New York City, Harrop was raised in suburban Long Island and attended New York University.
 She graduated in 1972.

 Career

 Harrop worked at the financial desk at Reuters, covering business and the Federal Reserve, and later became a business editor for The New York Times News Service.
-She returned to her reporting roots as a business writer for the Providence Journal in Rhode Island and subsequently joined the Journal’s editorial board, where she was a member until 2013.
+She then worked as a business writer for the Providence Journal in Rhode Island and subsequently joined the Journal's editorial board, where she was a member until 2013.
 Harrop currently resides in Providence and New York City.

+Harrop is a past president of the Association of Opinion Journalists, formerly known as the National Conference of Editorial Writers.